 When people buy hearing aids, they usually don’t know exactly what they’re looking for.
-How is hearing aid cost determined, and what should I pay for them?
+How is hearing aid cost determined, and what is the average cost of hearing aids?
 What should I get with my purchase?
 How long do they last?
 What brand is best for me?

 Unbundling can help you answer many of these questions!

 At Link Audiology, our hearing aids are unbundled.
-We separate the cost of our services out from the hearing aid cost.
-The price for those services is based on our costs and is compared with Medicare and insurance rates for the same services, to make sure our rates are fair and comparable.
-So you see the actual list price of your hearing aids and the cost of hearing aid fitting and maintenance.
+We separate the cost of our services from the hearing aid cost.
+The price for those services is based on our costs and is compared with Medicare and insurance rates for the same services.
+This ensures our rates are fair and comparable.
+Then you see the actual list price of your hearing aids and the cost of hearing aid fitting and maintenance.
 We do this because we believe in being as fair and transparent as possible with our patients.
-It also allows us to bill some of those services to your insurance, depending on your insurance plan, effectively minimizing your out-of-pocket costs.
+It also allows us to bill some of those services to your insurance, depending on your insurance plan, minimizing your out-of-pocket costs.
 You can then decide to pay for services at each visit or opt to purchase one of our hearing aid care plans.

 So how exactly does unbundling affect hearing aid cost?